vulpecker/Vulpecker/README.md

-# VulPecker：An Automated Vulnerability Detection System
+# VulPecker: An Automated Vulnerability Detection System Based on Code Similarity Analysis

 Vulnerability Patch Database (VPD) contains mappings between CVE-IDs and diffs.
 A unified diff consists of a sequence of diff hunks.
 Each hunk contains the changed filename, and a sequence of additions and deletions.
 Added source code lines are prefixed by a “+” symbol, and deletions are prefixed by a “-”symbol.